-- 4.32 If the Board determines that there has been no breach of the Code of Conduct or that a contravention occurred, although the trustee took all reasonable measures to prevent it, or that a contravention occurred that was trivial, or committed through inadvertence, or an error of judgment made in good faith, no sanction shall be imposed. - 4.33 If the Board determines that a Board member has breached this Code of Conduct, the Board may impose one or more of the following sanctions: - a) censure of the Board member; - b) barring the Board member from attending all or part of a meeting of the Board or a meeting of a committee of the Board; or - c) barring the Board member from sitting on one or more committees of the Board, for the period of time specified by the Board, not to exceed six months. - 4.34 The Board shall not impose a sanction that is more onerous than the above but may impose one that is less onerous such as a warning.
-The Board has no power to declare the trustee's seat vacant. - 4.35 A Board member who is barred from attending all or part of a meeting of the Board or a meeting of a committee of the Board is not entitled to receive any materials that relate to that meeting or that part of the meeting and that are not available to the members of the public. - 4.36 A sanction barring a trustee from attending all or part of a meeting shall be deemed to be authorization for the trustee to be absent from the meeting, and therefore, not in violation of the Education Act regarding absences from meetings.
+- 4.39 If the Board determines that there has been no breach of the Code of Conduct or that a contravention occurred, although the trustee took all reasonable measures to prevent it, or that a contravention occurred that was trivial, or committed through inadvertence, or an error of judgment made in good faith, no sanction shall be imposed. - 4.40 If the Board determines that a Board Member has breached this Code of Conduct, the Board may impose one or more of the following sanctions: - a) censure of the Board Member; - b) barring the Board Member from attending all or part of a meeting of the Board or a meeting of a committee of the Board; or - c) barring the Board Member from sitting on one or more committees of the Board, for the period of time specified by the Board, not to exceed six months. - 4.41 The Board shall not impose a sanction that is more onerous than the above but may impose one that is less onerous such as a warning and/or a requirement that the Board Member successfully complete specified professional development courses at the expense of the Board. - 4.42 The Board has no power to declare the trustee's seat vacant. - 4.43 A Board Member who is barred from attending all or part of a meeting of the Board or a meeting of a committee of the Board is not entitled to receive any materials that relate to that meeting or that part of the meeting and that are not available to the members of the public. - 4.44 A sanction barring a trustee from attending all or part of a meeting shall be deemed to be authorization for the trustee to be absent from the meeting, and therefore, not in violation of the Education Act regarding absences from meetings.